wooey/Wooey/scripts/IMDB.md

 ## More info

 This is a demo script to show off Wooey function.
-The back-end of this script is a plain-old-Python command-line script using argparse to define arguments.
+The back-end of this page is a plain-old-Python command-line script using argparse to define arguments.

     usage: IMDB.py [-h] -t TITLE [-y YEAR]